 Want to see all the sights without having to stress about accessibility?
 Then you might be in the market for a tour guide.
 These guides have an intimate knowledge of the area you’re exploring and can show you amazing things you’d otherwise miss.
 More importantly, they know how to get around.
 If an area isn’t accessible, they can provide an alternative solution.
 For personalized assistance when it comes to getting around and seeing the sites, it’s hard to go wrong with a tour guide.

-Airports can be a hassle under the best of circumstances, so don’t leave anything to chance if you’re flying.
+Airports can be a hassle under the best of circumstances, so don’t leave anything to chance if you’re taking advantage of some cheap flights.
 Contact the airline and let them know about your requirements and needs.
 See what sort of assistance and consideration they offer.
 Determine how early you need to show up, and what security issues you might have to contend with.
 If the airline doesn’t look like it can provide you with what you need, seek out an alternative.

 Have a Back-Up Plan